 EDTE 1010 Introduction to Hip-Hop-Based Education

-This course (which substitutes for EDTE 1000) explores in depth the complex issues and challenges of education in the United States and how hip-hop based education has been used to create more equitable schooling practices for youth.
-Course content includes an exploration of the origins of hip-hop based education and its role in addressing social issues and concerns within education.
+This course (which substitutes for EDTE 1000) explores in depth the complex issues and challenges of education in the United States and how hip-hop-based education has been used to create more equitable schooling practices for youth.
+Course content includes an exploration of the origins of hip-hop-based education and its role in addressing social issues and concerns within education.
 The course emphasizes preparing teacher candidates to use hip-hop culture to connect to the lives of youth.

 This course (which substitutes for EDTE 2000) explores the complexity of youth culture and examines the cultural and historical construction of childhood to young adulthood.
 This course discusses major learning and human development theories through the use of youth culture pedagogy as an overarching framework for understanding.
 In addition, this course provides an introduction to equity-based pedagogical frameworks, such as reality pedagogy and culturally sustaining pedagogy as a way to affirm students and support their learning.

 This course explores the performance of pedagogy.
 It is a nod to hip-hop artists being the ultimate pedagogues using call and response, crowd motivation, and openers and closers to “rock a crowd.”
-Students will use hip-hop as a lens to understand equitable discipline practices, positive relationship building and engagement practices.
+Students will use hip-hop as a lens to understand equitable discipline practices, positive relationship building, and engagement practices.